altoro-iv/asteroids-pygame/README.md

 # 🚀 Asteroids Pygame
 My take on the classic Asteroids arcade game, built using Python and Pygame.
-You're a Raptor sent in a ship through space to destroy asteroids heading straight to Earth that could wipe out all dinosaurking.
+You're a Raptor sent in a ship through space to destroy asteroids heading straight to Earth that could wipe out all dinosaurkind.
 This is a foundational version of the game with plans for new features and polishing it up as I learn more!

 # 🎮 Features
  Player-controlled spaceship